motuncoded/motuncoded/README.md

 Welcome to my GitHub!
 I'm passionate about frontend development, backend development, and open-source contributions.
 I'm constantly exploring new technologies and building projects that enhance learning and accessibility.

-## 🚀 What I'm Working On
-- Collaborating with people

 ## 🌱 What I'm Learning

 Frontend Performance & API Efficiency: Tracking and optimizing performance.